 Some user actions require your app to respond to dynamically changing states, such as window resizing and mouse tracking.

-- Chrome OS devices explains how to handle multiple windows.
+- Window management for Chrome OS explains how to handle multiple windows

-- Chrome input compatibility provides advice on supporting mouse and trackpad input.
+- Input compatibility for Chromebooks provides advice on supporting mouse and trackpad input